Financial-Times/origami/proposals/accepted/0000-variable-fonts.md

 - Would be a bad experience for some Safari users who would not see a font fallback and would have to wait for the custom fonts to download.
 - May lead to ugly faux weight/styles.

+### variable fonts with current progressive font loading

+If we keep o-typography's progressive font loading we won't need to commission resized fonts but lose some of the performance, reliability, and reduced complexity benefits.
+We may need to add new classes to o-typography and coordinate with teams to add those to their project to roll out variable fonts.

 ## Questions:

 - Are we happy to serve fallback fonts to some users?
 - Is a resized Metric variable font actually possible, and how much would it cost to commission?
+- Do we want to commission a resized Financier too?
+See headline shift in screenshots.
 - If we resized Metric and updated the scale, are design ok with remembering the new scale?
 - We don't use many Metric font variants.
 How much bigger in file size will the variable font be?